MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 {{ "

 You can run commands like `/op` or `/gamemode` in it and it will tell you what the server is thinking and/or doing.
-When executing commands, make sure you do not include the `/` in front of the command, or it will not work.
-You may want to run `op YOURUSERNAME` so you can run commands outside of the console.
+When executing commands, make sure you do not include the `/` in front of the command, it will not work.
+You may want to run `op <yourusername>` so you can run commands in-game.

 You can communicate with in game players from the console using `say`, and you can private message them with `msg`, but they won't be able to reply